 Prevention amounted to basic hygiene: avoiding crowds, covering coughs, plenty of fresh air.
 The city government, however, wanted more drastic steps.
 "Town closure" meant a ban on public gatherings, and the shutting down of schools, churches, and recreational facilities.
 Many flu-stricken North American cities had shut themselves down in this way, but Underhill didn't see the point.
 Closing schools would only put kids out on the street, exposed to infection without even a careful teacher's observation of possible symptoms

 As well, Underhill pointed out, no one was ready to shut down business and industry.
 People would still be exposed to infection.
 (He was vindicated by the SARS outbreak in Singapore last year.
 Freed from school, kids wandered cheerfully through the downtown crowds of workers and shoppers.)

 Vancouver shuts down

-But within 10 days of the first flu case, political pressure forced the closure of Vancouver schools-which in any case were half-empty thanks to parental fear.
+But within 10 days of the first flu case, political pressure forced the closure of Vancouver schools — which in any case were half-empty thanks to parental fear.
 A few days later, Underhill called for banning all public assemblies except in factories, stores and businesses.

 The health-care system was also facing patients from outside the city, including many being brought in from smaller communities and even logging camps.
 Vancouver's hospitals (St. Paul's and Vancouver General) couldn't handle all the cases, so closed schools became impromptu wards.
-King Edward School, next to VGH at 12th and Oak, was equipped to handle a thousand cases, staffed by school-board doctors and nurses.
+King Edward School, next to VGH at 12th and Oak, was equipped to handle 1,000 cases, staffed by school-board doctors and nurses.
 Strathcona School, on the east side, became a hospital for the Japanese community.

 By the time the second wave hit, town closure was over, schools were open again, and authorities had to find new facilities.
 A 150-bed temporary hospital was built on the grounds of VGH.